 - Website: www.mcgill.ca/economics

 The Department of Economics offers M.A. and Ph.D. programs that attract students from all over the world.
 Faculty members conduct research in numerous areas of economics, with particularly strong representation in the fields of econometrics, empirical microeconomics including development, and natural resources.
-The Department counts among its members two holders of a Canada Research Chair, two James McGill Professors, one William Dawson Scholar, an Officer of the Order of Canada (who is also a Bank of Canada Research Fellow), two Fellows of the Royal Society of Canada, and one Endowed Chair.
+The Department counts among its members a Canada Research Chair, two James McGill Professors, one William Dawson Scholar, an Officer of the Order of Canada, two Fellows of the Royal Society of Canada, and one Endowed Chair.

 Lectures and examinations in the graduate program (M.A. and Ph.D.) in Economics are given in the core areas of:

 and several fields including:

 - economic development;

 |Master of Arts (M.A.)
 Economics (Thesis) (48 credits)|